listly/listly-wordpress-plugin/readme.txt

 == Upgrade Notice ==

 = 2.2 =
-Enhanced Listly Sidebar Widget with support for AJAX, Specific List, Random List, Latest List, and List of Lists
+Enhanced Listly Sidebar Widget with support for Specific List, Random List, Latest List, and List of Lists